Moravian Instruments Cx series of CMOS astronomical cameras are

 and planets and for automatic telescope guiding.
 With proper image

-also in entry-level deep-sky imaging.
+results in entry-level deep-sky imaging.
 The used CMOS sensors

 response to light is linear up to very close to saturation point,